PR0CK0/bert_benchmarking/FINISH_UPGRADE.md

 # Finish PyTorch Upgrade

-You currently have PyTorch 2.5.1 installed.
-Complete the upgrade to PyTorch 2.6+ nightly:
+You currently have an older PyTorch version installed.
+Complete the upgrade to PyTorch 2.6+ stable:

 ## Easiest Way (Windows)

-**Just run the script again:**
+**Just run the script:**
 ```bash
 fix_pytorch.bat
 ```

-It will detect and remove PyTorch 2.5.1, then install PyTorch 2.6+ nightly.
+It will detect and remove your old PyTorch, then install PyTorch 2.9.1 stable with CUDA 12.6.

 ## Manual Commands (if needed)